 What is Progressive Muscle Relaxation?

-Progressive muscle relaxation is a deep relaxation technique based upon the simple practice of tensing, or strongly contracting, one muscle group at a time followed by a relaxation phase that involves the release of the physical tensing and contraction, thereby relaxing the muscle more so than would be possible by simply “trying” to relax.
+Progressive muscle relaxation is a deep relaxation technique based upon the simple practice of tensing, or strongly contracting, one muscle group at a time followed by a relaxation phase that involves the release of the physical tensing and contraction.
+This process thereby relaxes the muscle more so than would be possible by simply “trying” to relax.

 This technique was implemented in the 1930’s by Edmund Jacobson and is based on the premise (which he believed) that mental calmness is a natural result of physical relaxation.